 Regardless of your theological position—or confusion—on these matters, we want to offer you the chance to meet Christians with nonbinary experiences in order to deepen your insights into these precious people who you may find yourself serving today or in the future.

 This conversation is tailored to meet the specific needs of pastors, ministry leaders, and those involved in theological education.
-You’ll meet five Jesus followers who have generously agreed to share their individual stories, respond to your questions, and engage in conversation.
-Guided largely by your questions (which we invite you to submit ahead of time), we’ll address a variety of practical, relational, and spiritual issues:
+You’ll meet six Jesus followers who have generously agreed to share their individual stories, respond to questions, and engage in conversation with each other.
+Together they address a variety of practical, relational, and spiritual issues:

 - What gender terms do you identify with, and what do they mean to you?